🚨 $100K in Sight: Follow Bitcoin’s Final Push Live! TRACK NOW

 • Between the second and the third halving, BTC lingered at around the $650 mark.
 Then, after the halving happened, it peaked at nearly $19,000 - an increase of over 2,900%.

-• The last halving saw a BTC price increase of a "measly" 750%, from around $9,000 to nearly $70,000.
+• The third halving saw a BTC price increase of a "measly" 750%, from around $9,000 to nearly $70,000.

 Judging by the numbers provided above, the percentage of how much the price increases each halving seems to shrink 3.5-3.9 times from the previous number.
-So, following that logic, the BTC price prediction for the 2024 halving could be an increase of approximately 200% from its lowest point.
+So, following that logic, the BTC price prediction for the 2028 halving could be an increase of approximately 200% from its lowest point.

-Such predictions are less-than-optimistic - that's true.
+Such predictions are less than optimistic - that's true.
 However, allow me to reiterate an earlier point - all of this is just for entertainment purposes, and BTC price predictions shouldn't ever be taken seriously!

 If you'd like to analyze the BTC price trends of the past and make predictions of your own, you may do so by checking out the Bitcoin performance charts on our Cryptocurrency Tracker.